chtimi59/npm-scaffolding/packages/webpack-externals-mngt/README.md

         summaryFile: './dist/bundle', // default value null
      }
 ]

+// [...]

 ```

-## How does it work ?
+# How does it work ?
 Each rule is composed of:
-- a **test**, which returns true if the module should be external
+- a **TEST**, which returns true if the module should be exclude from the bundle (*external*)
-- a **target**, to define how the *external* should be made
+- a **TARGET**, to define how the *external* should be used (*commonjs? root?*)

-For each modules, all rules are tested/applied (from first to last)
+For each *required()* modules, all rules are tested/applied (from first to last)

-Hence you may define general cases at the really beginning, and then, in the lastest rules, you may defines some specifics situations
+Hence you can define general cases at the really beginning, and then, in the lastest rules, you may defines some specifics situations

-## Rule's test
+## TEST
-The test is applied on requested module **filename**, which should be the absolute path (based on rootDir) of the actual module
+The test is applied on requested module **filename** (which is an absolute path based on rootDir)

 >
 > ⚠️note⚠️:
 >
-> If module filename can not be resolved, then, filename is set to the original webpack-request
+> If module filename can not be resolved as an absolute path, then, filename is set to the original webpack-request.
->
+> That means that the module is:
+> - a 'npm --global' module
-> and we may assume that's a global module (such as 'fs', 'path' and such)
+> - or a native module (such as 'fs', 'path' and such)
 >
 > **isBuiltIn** flag will be set to true
 >